 For example, this would be an incorrect format:

-• I was working as a Regional Manager at XYZ Company from May 2019 until June 2020.
+• I was working as a Regional Manager at Fay-Ebert from May 2019 until June 2020.
 There I supervised a sales team of 10 people spanning three states, implemented and executed effective plans to drive a 20% increase in revenue %, and constructed fresh protocols for client service orientation and assistance.

 Such sentences are too long and make it hard for HRs to quickly scan through your work experience.